newgenesys/7web17-3/README.md

 ### 3.)
 Write a JavaScript program to get the first n Fibonacci numbers.
 Note : The Fibonacci Sequence is the series of numbers: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, . . .
 Each subsequent number is the sum of the previous two.

 ### 4.)
 Write a JavaScript program to check whether a number is even or not.

+# Exercise 19-JSON : convert the JOURNAL array

+## Turn the journal file into json format

+### Clone the repo with git clone  and open the html file 'honorezemagho-lesson-19-json'

+### To access it, just open the console and you will see the output or to access it outside the console, use the variable (newJournal)